-- Online application with the eBenefits portal on the VA website
+- File an online application available on the VA website

-- In person at a VA field office
+- File an in-person claim at a VA field office

-- Retaining a specialized law firm to file claims
+- Retain a law firm to file a claim for you

 United States Navy veterans have the legal right to pursue other compensation funds.
 Many vets retain specialized law firms that practice asbestos-related disease litigation.
 These injured vets work with asbestos attorneys to file lawsuits against negligent asbestos companies that supplied dangerous asbestos products to the navy.
 Lawyers who specialize in mesothelioma and other asbestos-related disease cases also know how to access an asbestos company’s bankruptcy trust funds.
 These attorneys are familiar with all benefits and healthcare services provided by the VA.

 Private civil claims filed in asbestos cases won’t affect a navy vet’s VA claim in any manner.
-Navy veterans are entitled to draw funds from multiple sources, and it won’t interfere with their VA healthcare benefits.
+Navy veterans can receive compensation from other sources, and it won’t interfere with their VA benefits.

 For more information on filing a claim against the VA or a negligent asbestos company, contact our Justice Support Team today.